Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 Entity types not designated via one of these methods are not isolated per-tenant and thus are visible to all tenants.

 ### Using the [MultiTenant] attribute
-The `[MultiTenant]` attribute is recognized by `MultiTenantDbContext`-derived db contexts and can be configured to do so for other db contexts by calling the `SetupMultiTenant` extension method on `ModelBuilder` in `OnModelCreating` as described further below.
+The `[MultiTenant]` attribute is recognized by `MultiTenantDbContext`-derived db contexts and can be configured to do so for other db contexts by calling the `ConfigureMultiTenant` extension method on `ModelBuilder` in `OnModelCreating` as described further below.

 ```cs
 [MultiTenant]